travier/fedora-sysexts/steam-devices/README.md

 If you don't want to use the Steam Flatpak and instead have Steam on the system directly, look at the `steam-silverblue` and `steam-kinoite` sysexts.

+## Compatibility

+This sysext is a work in progress.
+It targets the Fedora Atomic Desktops.

-Work in progress.
-Please report success (and failure) with this sysext.
-Thanks!
+Please report success or failure with this sysext in an issue.